MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/agent-does-not-receive-chat.md

 ms.subservice: d365-customer-service
 ---

-# Agent isn't receiving chat in Omnichannel for Customer Service
+# Agent doesn't receive chat in Omnichannel for Customer Service

 This article provides a solution to an issue where an agent isn't receiving a chat in Omnichannel for Customer Service.